Smarter Balanced Interim Assessments

 The Smarter Balanced assessment system has three components: the summative assessments, designed for accountability purposes; interim assessments, designed to support teaching and learning throughout the year; and Tools for Teachers, designed to support classroom-based formative assessment processes.
 The Smarter Balanced Assessment Graphic (PDF) displays the relationship between these components, the Common Core State Standards (CCSS), and college and career readiness.

 Pursuant to California Education Code Section 60642.6, interim assessments are available to all local educational agencies (LEAs).
-The Smarter Balanced Interim Assessments for English language arts/literacy (ELA) and mathematics are specifically designed to provide meaningful information for gauging student progress throughout the year toward mastery of the skills measured by the Smarter Balanced Summative Assessments.
+The Smarter Balanced Interim Assessments for English language arts/literacy (ELA) and mathematics are optional tests that provide meaningful information to guide instruction and support student learning.

 - Interim Comprehensive Assessment (ICAs) are built on the same blueprints as the summative assessments.
 The ICAs include the same item types and formats, including performance tasks, as the summative assessments, and yield results on the same vertical scale.
 The ICAs yield overall scale scores, overall performance level designations, and claim-level information.